 Okay, most of the people know what are sanitary napkins and where they are applied.
-But there are things called TAMPONS and MENSTRUAL CUPS, 95% of the nation’s population does not know about.
-I was attending pre-med coaching a year back and MOST of my hostel mates did not know about TAMPONS.
+But there are things called TAMPONS and MENSTRUAL CUPS 95% of the nation’s population does not know about.
+I was attending pre-med coaching a year back and NONE of my hostel mates knew about TAMPONS.
 What?
 They are the future doctors.
-Not their fault!

 Tampons are far more comfortable than sanitary napkins, you do not feel wet all the time, they do not show from your skinny jeans, no staining, no skin irritation and nobody knows about it.
-We carry the most advanced gadgets in our backpacks but are oblivious of the scope of comfort in our life.
+They carry the most advanced gadgets in their backpacks, and they are oblivious of the scope of comfort in their life.
 Huh?